b00tc4mp/isdi-bootcamp-202405/staff/samuele-spinetti/project/doc/README.md

 ### Use Cases

 User
-- View latest news about sexual health
+- View latest news about LGBTQI+ community
+- Toggle save news about LGBTQI+ community
-- Search for LGBTQI+ friendly healthcare provider
+- Search for LGBTQI+ friendly healthcare provider by distance, name, and keywords
+- View information of healthcare provider
 - Publish a post in the QCC(QueerCareCommunity)
 - Delete a post in the QCC
 - Add comment to a post in the QCC
 - Delete your own comment from a post
 - Toggle like a post in the QCC
 - Change personal informations
-- Search HealthCare providers

 ### UIUX Design